Laura-O/Laura-O/README.md

 - ⚡ Fun fact: ...
 -->

-#### 🔭 I’m currently working as a Data Platform Engineer at E.On
+#### 🔭 I’m currently working as a Data Platform Engineer at E.ON Energie Deutschland GmbH
   - What I am doing:
     - Work on all parts of the data platform
-    - Develop and maintain data pipelines
+    - Develop and maintain data pipelines and the data warehouse
     - Implement workflows

   - Some tools I use frequently: